craigphicks/browser-on-lxc-vpn-xephyr/README.md

 # Setting up VPN on a VPS

+This is a quick and dirty way to set up a VPN server on a VPS.

  - *Linode* currently offers a *nanode* vanilla VPS for $5 a month at an hourly rate.
  The hourly rate means saving money by deleting and the recreating if it is not going to be used for some time.
  - Linenode allows specifying root password and ssh public key to go in `authorized_keys`
- - Set up a firewall on the VPS:
+ - Set up firewall rules on the VPS:<br\>
-   - `ufw allow from <a.b.0.0>/24> to any port 22` to enable ssh access, where `a.b` are the first two parts of your host public ip4 address.
-That is because your provider might change your ip4 address regularly, but probably keeps the `a.b` part.
-If not then just <br/>
+   `ufw allow 22`<br\>
-   `ufw allow 22`
+   `ufw allow 1194`
+ - If using port 443 instead of 1194 as the VPN post then write 443 instead of 1194.
+ - Enable the firewall<br/>
-   - `ufw enable` to enable the firewall.
+   `ufw enable`
  - Browser search for *"github road warrior"* for instuctions on the one liner for an intereactive install.
 It is
    - `wget https://git.io/vpn -O openvpn-install.sh && bash openvpn-install.sh`